Stars join thousands waiting to learn wildfire's damage toll

 Shannen Doherty, who'd been out of town when the fire broke out, said online that friends staying at her Malibu house evacuated safely with her dogs.
 It's likely her house burned, she said, but she expressed gratitude to firefighters "putting their lives on the line for all of us" and sympathy for others affected by the fire.

-Sheen ("The West Wing," ''Apocalypse Now"), interviewed by a TV station on the beach Friday night after fleeing his home, said the fire was the worst he's ever seen.
+Sheen ("The West Wing," ''Apocalypse Now"), interviewed by a TV station on the beach Friday night after fleeing his home, said the fire was the worst he has ever seen.
 He said he expects his house was destroyed.

 The interview occurred after his son, actor Charlie Sheen, tweeted that he'd been unable to contact his father, and the Los Angeles Fox affiliate KTTV tracked him down.
 Martin Sheen gave a shoutout to his family to let them know he and his wife, Janet, were safe and planned to sleep in their car by the beach.